Biography

 Effective period / Period of releases: 1944 - 1996

-She began singing at the age of 13. he joined the Hudson-DeLange Orchestra in 1936 (age 17), and toured with them for 10 months as Fredda Gibson.
+She began singing at the age of 13, under the name Fredda Lipson, and joined the Hudson-DeLange Orchestra in 1936 (age 17), and toured with them for 10 months as Fredda Gibson.

 She recorded periodically as Fredda Gibbons and Fredda Gibson, and changed her name to Georgia Gibbs in the early 1940s.